Certificate of Proficiency in Endodontics Combined With Master of Science

 Hear about the program from a former resident

 The UIC College of Dentistry Endodontics Program accepts both U.S. and International applicants.
 Each year a total of 5 applicants are accepted into the program.
 It is a two year full-time program which leaves little to no time for work.
-If accepted into the program the applicant must pay a $70 application fee.
-The total cost of the program is approximately $44,000 a year, which includes tuition and University fees.
+If accepted into the program the applicant must pay a $70 application fee ($120 for international applicants).
+An additional $70 application fee ($120 for international applicants) will be charged to applicants who choose to apply to MS program.
+These are two separate fees.
+The cost of the program for tuition and University fees is approximately $41,151 a year.
+The additional estimated cost of required equipment and supplies for each of the two years is listed below under "Tuition & Fees".
+The 2021 24-month Advanced Education Program in Endodontics will begin July 1, 2021.
+All residents must also attend a mandaorty 2-day orientation on June 29 and 30, 2021.

-The 2017 Endodontic Postgraduate Program will begin August 2017.
-You will be able to apply for the 2018 admissions cycle in May 2017 through the American Dental Education Association (ADEA) Postdoctoral Application Support Service (PASS).
+You will be able to apply for the 2021 admissions cycle in May 2020 through the American Dental Education Association (ADEA) Postdoctoral Application Support Service (PASS).
 Please visit the ADEA website for more information on PASS or to begin the application process.
+We encourage applicants to apply early in the cycle since we review applications on a rolling basis and typically schedule interviews in mid to late July.

 Tuition & Fees

 Information on tuition and fees is available on the UIC tuition page.
-(Refer to the "Advanced Certificate Program" row, "Range I" column.)
+(Select "professional tuition & fees" and refer to the "Advanced Certificate in Endodontics" row, "Range I" column.)

 The Department of Endodontics equipment and book estimates are as follows: